 I find your pots difficult to open – is there an easier way to get into them?

-The easiest way to open our products is to locate the opening tab on the rim of the pot, and apply pressure to pull the tab downwards, using your thumb.
+The easiest way to open our products is to find the opening tab on the rim of the pot (to the left of the ‘open here’ arrow) + pull the tab upwards using your thumb.

-The tab will break easily, exposing a section of the lid which can then be lifted upwards to open the pot.
+The tab will break easily, exposing a section of the lid which can then be lifted up to open the pot.

 Some customers may find this difficult, particularly if they have restricted mobility in their hands.
 If this is the case, we recommend using a kitchen multi opener.
 It’ll be worth it once you tuck in!